Backbase/backbase.github.io/content/posts/meetups/a11y-tests-and-ai-visual-testing/post.md

 "AI na Straży Pikseli: Ewolucja w Visual Testing"

 #### BIO
-QA automation and CI freak with many years of expierience.
-Testing everything.. starting with frontend thru backend ending with mobile devices.
-Quality is his mission and AI is hidden weapon levaraging testing to the next level.
+QA automation and CI freak with many years of experience.
+Testing everything... starting with frontend, through backend, ending with mobile devices.
+Quality is his mission and AI his hidden weapon to leverage testing to the next level.

 ## Place and time